Selling Auto Parts And Accessories with WooCommerce – Part 1 – Setup

-Many auto part and accessory etailers – including a few Spork Marketing clients – use WooCommerce to power their online store.
-A popular ecommerce plugin for WordPress, WooCommerce is one of the most popular and fastest growing ecommerce platforms in use.
+Many auto part and accessory etailers – including a number of our clients – use WooCommerce to power their online store.
+A popular ecommerce add-on for WordPress, WooCommerce is the most popular ecommerce platform in the world.

-While we don’t recommend WooCommerce for all applications, we do find that WooCommerce is an excellent option for manufacturers with a small catalog (less than 5,000 SKUs) that sell directly to the public.
+While we don’t recommend WooCommerce for all applications, we do find that WooCommerce is an excellent option for manufacturers or retailers with a smaller catalog (less than 25,000 SKUs) who wish to sell directly to the public.

-Over the course of the next few weeks, we’ll be going over the ins and outs of using WooCommerce for auto parts ecommerce.
+In a series of posts, we’ll be going over the ins and outs of using WooCommerce as your auto parts ecommerce platform.
 Today, we’re going to talk about setting up a WooCommerce site.
-In future posts, we’ll talk about theme development, helpful plugins for WooCommerce, and finally tips and tricks.

 Setting Up A New Auto Parts WooCommerce Site

 Getting a WooCommerce site off the ground has a few steps: